fw4spl-org/fw4spl-doc/SAD/SDM-SAD-ObjService.rst

 ~~~~~~~~~~~~~~~

 The ``fwService`` library has a factory to register and create all
 services.
-The registration is managed by two macros :
+The registration is managed by two macros:

 .. code:: cpp